 “‘Heirloom’ means you can save the seed year after year.
 It’s an old variety.
 It’s been around fifty or more years, whereas a lot of modern plants are modified,” explained Risse.

-The Greenhouse Project is truly a local resource, not just for picking up plants for your garden, but also for learning how to get started in the first place.
+The Greenhouse Project is truly a local resource, not only for buying plants, but also for learning how to get started with healthy living in the first place.
 Education has always been at the heart of the organization, and they continue to expand their programs on gardening and nutrition.
 A teaching garden outside the greenhouse provides a space for horticulture classes, while a monthly program called Empowered Eating guides people through the basics of plant-based diets.
 This year, The Greenhouse Project also plans on installing a demo kitchen to create a true garden-to-table experience.

 Beyond the greenhouse walls, the nonprofit also manages two community gardens in the Hill Section.
 The plots provide enough space for dozens of families to grow their own produce.